 Both versions look absolutely incredible, and the cutaway body provides full access to the frets.
 It is equipped with steel strings.
 The originals are .10, .16, .16, and .10 size in case you want to change them out for better ones as recommended, and if you like, you can replace with .22, .16, .16, and .10 strings.

-This ukulele has pre-installed strap buttons, fantastic chrome tuning machines, and great onboard electronics including volume, tone, and a three-way toggle.
+This ukulele has pre-installed strap buttons, fantastic chrome tuning mechanisms, and great onboard electronics including volume, tone, and a three-way toggle.
 A cable and a gig bag are included.

 - Gorgeous finish options